Top 25 Highlights of India for travel

 Up in a tippy-top nook of India’s far northeast is storied Darjeeling.
 It is noted for its tea industry, the spectacular views of Kangchenjunga, the world’s third-highest mountain, and the Darjeeling Himalayan Railway, a UNESCO World Heritage Site.
 Darjeeling grew in prominence during the mid 19th century when, because of its climate, the British first established a hill station thereafter leasing it from the Chogyal of Sikkim and later discovered that the area was particularly well suited for tea plantations.

-Undulating hills of bulbous tea shrubs are pruned by women in colorful dresses, the majestic Himalaya peak through puffy clouds as the sun climbs out from behind the mountains and little alleys wend their way through mountain mist, past clotheslines, and monasteries. ride the Toy Train and drink it all in the tea and the town’s legendary enchantment.
+Undulating hills of bulbous tea shrubs are pruned by women in colorful dresses, the majestic Himalayas peak through puffy clouds as the sun climbs out from behind the mountains and little alleys wend their way through mountain mist, past clotheslines, and monasteries. ride the Toy Train and drink it all in the tea and the town’s legendary enchantment.

 5. Goan Beaches